-You might want to delete Snapchat for many reasons.
+You might want to delete your Snapchat account for many reasons.
 Many were annoyed by its recent redesign.
 Others were offended by its jokes about domestic violence or the self-image it promoted.
 Add certain security concerns, and uninstalling Snapchat might seem like a good idea.

 Snapchat stores three types of information: